sourcegraph/about/STYLEGUIDE.md

 ## General

 - Seek to make content available, and coherent, to all peoples.
-- Use sentence case for all text.
-When sentence case is used, full punctuation should be used.
+- Use sentence case across all text.
 - Render proper nouns as their creators prefer ("GitHub" not "Github").
 - Punctuation goes outside of quotation marks, except in marketing when displaying a quote.
 - Use the most popular US English spelling and phrasing.